 Are thinner cases worse?

-Not always, but thinner models often provide less protection against drops and impacts than more robust alternatives.
+Not always, but thinner models often provide less protection against drops and bumps than sturdier alternatives.